What is Image SEO & How to do it?

 An image CDN selects a cached version of your image from the server nearest to your geographical location.
 This enhances your website’s speed by reducing the number of internet hops required to fetch the image from your original server (your web hosting provider).

 Image SEO is not something that you cannot learn.
-If you have a clear idea of What is image SEO and some image SEO best practices, you are good to go.
+If you have a clear idea of image SEO and some best practices, you are good to go.
 When adding images to your site, ask yourself below questions,

 If you can answer these questions, you’re on the right path to optimizing your images for SEO.